ktrnthsnr/just-tech-new-frontend/README.md

 ﻿# Just Tech News
-Just Tech News is a blog hosted in Heroku and the JawsDB add-on, showing through the Insomnia tool the API endpoints where users can post, upvote, and comment on links to news articles.
+Just Tech News is a blog hosted in Heroku and the JawsDB add-on, showing through the Insomnia tool the API endpoints where users may post, upvote, and comment on links to news articles.

 ## GitHub URL
 https://github.com/ktrnthsnr/just-tech-new-frontend